Reduce news consumption for better productivity, health, and happiness. Are you serious?

 Most News is Irrelevant and a Waste of Time

-Right, none or perhaps a couple were of significance.
+Right, none, or perhaps a couple were of significance.
 And if you followed so far, there is one more conclusion that easily comes next: News is a waste of time.

 How much time are you spending browsing down and up again through self-loading online news lists?
-Or let’s think about it more abstractly: Imagine an atrocious act of terror of which we have seen way too many in recent years.
+Or let’s think about it more abstractly: Imagine an atrocious act of terror that we have seen way too many in recent years.
 The harm of the horror multiplies by live news coverage days after the event that millions of people follow in fear glued to their devices.
 Fathom all that lost time!

 How to Take Advantage of the Information Revolution and Find the Information You Seek